-Mehfil-e-Shahe Khorasan was established in Mumbai then referred to as Bombay in the late 19th century.
+Mehfil-e-Shahe Khorasan was first established in Mumbai then referred to as Bombay in the late 19th century.

 I would be failing in my duty if at this time I did not acknowledge the services rendered by those from within the family and the community at large, in the development of not only Azadari but also towards the social development of the community, always keeping in mind that whatever was done would eventually benefit the cause of Islam.

 We then added the establishment of other centers Like Kaiser Bagh Khoja Masjid & other services like Orphanages, Hospitals, Schools and development of religious study books in Guajarati (which was the predominant language of the then Khoja community).
 The initiation of these projects started from within the family by doing the translation of the Quran in Guajarati by my Uncle Ahmed Suleman Jumani.

 Thereafter with active and absolute dedication followed a series of activities undertaken by Peer Mohammed Ebrahim and who did marvelous work by producing a number of publications in furthering the promotion of the Islamic faith.

 The Habib Family became instrumental in establishing Schools, Orphanages, Hospitals & various other Social Services.
 The Habib Benevelont Trust undertook besides its other activities, the Tafseer of the Holy Quran under the active participation of Agha Pooya and Mir Mohammed Ali.

 Haji Dawood Nasser Family along with other Prominent Khoja Families established the institution of the Khoja Jamaat and housed one of the few Shia Mosques.